openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/intro.md

  - **Ansible Operator is an Operator which is _powered by [Ansible](https://www.ansible.com/)_**.
  - [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) events trigger Ansible tasks as opposed to the traditional approach of handling these events with Go code.

 Ansible Operator development and testing is fully supported as a first-class citizen within the Operator SDK.
-Operator SDK can be used to create new Operator projects, test existing Operator projects, build Operator images, and generate new Custom Resource Definitions for an Operator.
+Operator SDK can be used to create new Operator projects, test existing Operator projects, build Operator images, and generate new Custom Resource Definitions (CRDs) for an Operator.

 ---